The 120-hour Bachelor of General Studies degree is composed of the following components:

 Concentration Area (Major)

 In your major/area of concentration, you are required to complete 24 hours at the 300 OR 400 level - with a “C” or better.
-Again, this coursework may consist of any combination of subjects within that block - to whatever degree you chose to take courses in a particular subject.
+Again, this coursework may consist of any combination of subjects within that block - to whatever degree you choose to take courses in a particular subject.
 See all of our blocks.

 What's left?
 Your free electives!
 This is where you are free to choose where your coursework will come from — any block.
 We have a couple of stipulations.